 Sectioned under the mental health act- indefinitely and for multiple times.

 I wasn’t allowed to work.
 I didn’t get better for a long time.
 I didn’t make it back to work when I wanted to .

-people friends found out that at some point in my life I was surviving on benefits.
+When people’s friends found out that at some point in my life I was surviving on benefits.
 Suddenly people avoided me.
 Friends started “unfriending me”.
 I was pushed out.
 I wasn’t living in private accommodation any longer.

 People couldn’t understand how I had the audacity to self medicate on tax payers money.
 Their hard earned money.

-I don’t think I set out to have a good time when I was using drugs, drinking frequently or over dosing because it wasn’t ever fun.
+I don’t think I set out to have a good time when I was using drugs, drinking frequently or over-dosing because it wasn’t ever fun.

 The eccentric , bodacious , crazy arty party girl had become a “benefit sponger”.

 Look at her!

 How dare she use government money to try and solve her problems!

 I still acted like the person with money because that was just how I was brought up to (mis) behave…..